christophstrasen/LQR/docs/explainer.md

 Whenever a record leaves the retention window we emit an **expire packet** on `QueryBuilder:expired()`.
 Treat that stream as visibility into churn: if you see records expiring before they ever matched, consider a larger window or investing into tighter syncing of key orders in your sources.

+### 5. Streaming joins and event counts

+Joins operate on *events in a window*, not unique ids.
+A single emission can fan out to multiple join results if the window already contains several matching partners.
+Example: seven orders sit in a 3s window; one customer event with a matching `customerId` can produce up to seven join events.
+Re‑emitting the same id later will generate more join events as long as partners remain in the window.
+Header counters in the viz (`source`, `joined`, `expired`) therefore reflect event counts, not distinct ids currently visible.

 ### 5. Visualizing Reactive Joins

 Reactive joins are inherently dynamic, but you can still visualize them.
 We ship a 1‑D “grid” renderer that maps record IDs.
 It’s ideal when your join keys live in a single numeric domain (e.g., customer IDs).